RJZheng1/Final-Project/README.md

 		Added weapons and armor.
 They amount of damage you do depends on your weapon.
 Your armor reduces the amount of damage every attack does to you.
 		Ladder won't spawn.
 Bug: must fix.
 		Added final level.
+		Will display items and show what they do.
+	1/16/15:
+		Fixed bug with ladder not spawning.
+		Final level not created properly.
+Must fix.

 To-Do List:
 Flood-fill to make it so that the map cannot have isolated caves (find good algorithm)